eepj/STM32F0_Nixie_Clock/README.md

 An STM32 nixie clock project.

 ## Disclaimer
-High DC voltages can cause severe injuries.
+High DC voltages can cause severe injuries or death.
 Proceed at your own risk.

 ## Hardware
 ### Files